Imagine how much easier it would be to choose the right hair products if you understood what the key ingredients actually do.

 - Emulsion Stabilizing Polymers

-Polymers are also used as co-emulsifiers facilitating the emulsification of oils and enhancing the stability of the emulsion system.
+Polymers are also used as co-emulsifiers, facilitating the emulsification of oils and enhancing the stability of the emulsion system.

-An emulsion is a white creamy formulation made by mixing oil with water.
+An emulsion is a white, creamy formulation made by mixing oil with water.
 Oil normally does not dissolve or mix with water.
 It stays on top, however, adding a small amount of an emulsifying agent can disperse oil droplets into water.
 This is called emulsion and generally appears white.

 Hair conditioners, creams, and pomades are all emulsions.
 To create a stable emulsion, polymeric emulsifying agents can do the job proficiently with lower dosage concentrations compared to traditional emulsifying agents.

-Polymers not only help to reduce oil droplet size in water and decrease the water surface tension but also act as a catalyst for greater emulsification that helps maintain product stability.
+Polymers not only help reduce oil droplet size in water and decrease the water surface tension but also act as a catalyst for greater emulsification that helps maintain product stability.

 Some examples in hair care are: